 Who is BYD?

-In 2019 I was over in BYD’s hometown of Shenzhen, which happens to be one of the word’s fastest-growing cities.
+In 2019 I was over in BYD’s hometown of Shenzhen, which happens to be one of the world’s fastest-growing cities.
 Shenzhen is a city where many dreams have been built.
 You’d be forgiven for thinking BYD owns the bustling city of Shenzhen.
-The electric busses and taxies that rule the roads are all BYD vehicles.
+The electric buses and taxies that rule the roads are all BYD vehicles.
 Billboards and buildings advertise the hope-filled acronym.
 Then there’s Mr Warren Buffet, the most successful investor of the 20th century.
-In 2008, Buffett made a big bet on BYD by taking a 24.6% stake of the battery and electric vehicle company.
-BYD is now the worlds largest manufacturer of electric vehicles.
+In 2008, Buffett made a big bet on BYD by taking a 24.6% stake in the battery and electric vehicle company.
+BYD is now the world’s largest manufacturer of electric vehicles.

 Fronius and the BYD Solar Battery

 In the ideal world, I’d have a Fronius battery with a Fronius inverter.
 If anything goes wrong, it’s clearly a Fronius problem.
 But Fronius decided to drop the Fronius battery and partner with BYD.
 Bugger.
 Now when there is a fault, who do we blame?